gerardroche/gerardroche.github.io/_posts/2023-05-25-neovintageous-monokai-free.md

 ## Making it your own

 Did you know that you can customize your color scheme?
-For example, to customize the MonokaiFree color scheme, create a file named `Packages/User/MonokaiFree.sublime-color-scheme` or select **Menu &gt; Preferences &gt; Customize Color Scheme**.
+For example, to customize the MonokaiFree color scheme, create a file named `Packages/User/MonokaiFree.sublime-color-scheme` or select **Menu → Preferences → Customize Color Scheme**.
 The following settings will change the cursor color to bright yellow, square the cursor and selections, and make the line highlight a blue tint:

 ```json
 {